SiddharthSahani/revscan-api/README.md

 ## Geting Sstarted

 1. Clone the repository
-2. Create a new virtual environment (optional but recommended)
+2. Create a new virtual environment (optional but recommended, pls do it)
 ```bash
 python -m venv venv
 source venv/bin/activate  # Linux/Mac